 Our verdict

-Phonak offers the best sound quality among the Bluetooth hearing aids we tested, and we love the variety of accessories available for different listening environments.
+Phonak offers the finest sound quality among the Bluetooth hearing aids we tested, and we love the variety of accessories available for different listening environments.

 Features